Resurs-P No.1

 Resurs-P No.1 was a Russian commercial Earth observation satellite capable of acquiring high-resolution imagery (resolution up to 1.0 m).
 It was one of a series of Resurs-P spacecraft.
 The spacecraft was operated by Roscosmos as a replacement of the Resurs-DK No.1 satellite until it ceased operations in 2021.
 In 2024 the satellite broke up, releasing objects into low earth orbit which required the crew of the ISS to take shelter.
-Satellite decayed from orbit 18 November 2024.
+The satellite decayed from orbit on 18 November 2024.

 Mission

 The satellite was designed for multi-spectral remote sensing of the Earth's surface aimed at acquiring high-quality visible images in near real-time as well as on-line data delivery via radio link and providing a wide range of consumers with value-added processed data.

 In January 2022 the general director of Progress Rocket Space Centre, Dimitriy Baranov, announced that the satellite had been decommissioned in December 2021 because of "the failure of onboard equipment".

 Satellite decayed from orbit 18 November 2024.